FelixCodeRepo/Automatic_Guided_Vehicle/README.md

 A small AGV is designed which can carry up to 8kg.
 The deviation of its position can be controlled within 50mm and the maximum speed can reach 1m/s.

+The test of stability of this control system is: https://youtu.be/RfNM4vGWVyE

 ### Schematic Diagram:

 ![image](https://user-images.githubusercontent.com/89890055/212583246-546d0b1e-39a4-4a84-9d8e-e6d72e9e8cda.png)